k2mahajan/quiz2xml/README.md

 4. On the new screen, at the bottom, click Import button.
 5. Import the local file by following the instructions.

-Please raech out to me in case of any issues.
+Please reach out to me in case of any issues.
 Feel free to contribute.